tunequest

 Categories, Styles and Genres

 Ok, we’ve covered composer, work title, performer and conductor.
 What’s left?
 Categories.
-Organizing classical music is no easy task and it’s a subject that I won’t spend too much time dealing with, either in my library or in this article.
-Basically, I take information from AllMusic to create the Genre tag using the era and format of the music.
+Organizing classical music is no easy task.
+There are numerous types of works of various eras and styles and opinions vary what counts as what.
+How ever you choose to organize you classical music is a matter of individual preference.
+I’m not too particular, choosing to keep things relatively simple.
+Generally, I take information from AllMusic’s classical music database to create the Genre tag using the era and format of the music.

 Romantic Symphony